lit/lit/README.md

    version from that locale's XLIFF file.

-6. When in _runtime_ mode, generates a `<locale>.ts` file for each locale, which can be dynamically loaded by the `lit-localize` module.
+6. When in _runtime_ mode, generates a `<locale>.ts` file for each locale, which can be dynamically loaded by the `@lit/localize` module.

 It takes the following flags: